Nursing and allied health students

 (03) 5122 7231|

-We also know what’s happening outside work times when you need a break from studying.
-Student social events, local sporting clubs and activities, the safest cycling or running routes, the best place to find coffee ... just ask.
+At all our main teaching sites you have access to student lounges, Eduroam Wi-Fi, simulation suites and libraries.
+We can also connect you with student social events, local sporting clubs and activities, the safest cycling or running routes, the best place to find a coffee … just ask.